engagement-center/nestwatchR/README.md

 ## Overview :pushpin:

-[NestWatch](http://www.nestwatch.org) is a community science project operated by [Cornell Lab of Ornithology](bird.cornell.edu).
+[NestWatch](http://www.nestwatch.org) is a participatroy science project operated by [Cornell Lab of Ornithology](bird.cornell.edu).
 Since 1965, members of the public have been following a standardized protocol for observing and reporting birds’ nests in the United States and Canada (and more recently, globally).
-This dataset contains raw nest records submitted to NestWatch.
-The dataset contains millions of nest check observations from hundreds of thousands of nest attempts.
+This dataset contains raw nest records submitted to NestWatch, including millions of nest check observations from hundreds of thousands of nest attempts (>750,000 in 2025).
 The purpose of this repository is to provide a collection of functions to aid in accessing and analyzing the wealth of nesting data contained in the NestWatch database.